 Trade receivable that are overdue on the balance sheet but have not yet been recognized by the Company as a loss allowance, in the opinion of the Company's management, can be recovered due to the fact that there has been no material change in their credit quality and due to an aging analysis, historical experience, and the degree of customer risk.

-As of December 31, 2022 and 2021, the Company did not provide any above financial asset as collaterals for its loans.
+As of December 31, 2023and 2022, the Company did not provide any Trade receivables as collaterals for its loans.

 (d) Other receivables